imxade/harbur/README.md

 # Harbur

-Harbur is a GitHub-style collaboration workspace that runs stateless and stores its durable data in Google Drive.
+Harbur is a GitHub-style collaboration workspace suitable for non-technical users with simple download and upload workflows, and it runs stateless and stores its durable data in Google Drive.
 The idea came during the GitHub outage in 2026.
 The question was: how usable can repository collaboration feel when the app has no database, no long-running backend, and no private infrastructure beyond a serverless deployment and an owner Drive account.

 The result is a small project workspace for publishing code snapshots, reading README pages, discussing issues, reviewing pull requests, and managing access from one web UI.
 It is not meant to replace GitHub or native Git hosting.
 Instead, it reduces some Git workflow friction for small teams and personal projects by treating repositories as portable ZIP snapshots and routing code changes through pull requests.
 PR review is current-state based: maintainers inspect the change against the repository as it exists now, test the downloadable merged ZIP if needed, and merge it without a separate Git-style conflict model.